 Dr. Ian M. Church

-I am an Assistant Professor of Philosophy at Hillsdale College, and I am the Director of the (newly minted!)
+I am an Associate Professor of Philosophy at Hillsdale College, and I am the Director of the (newly minted!)
 Arete Research Center for Philosophy, Science, and Society.
 My areas of specialization are epistemology and the philosophy of psychology.
 My current research includes work on intellectual virtues, the Gettier Problem, epistemic luck, disagreement, heuristics and biases, non-reductive models of knowledge, the social situatedness of reasoning, experimental philosophy, and religious epistemology.

 My wife and I have been married for 16 years and have four children.
 The header is a picture of Saligo Bay on Islay, Scotland.